Avatar

 Marine Community Ecology and Ecological Stability

-In fall 2024 I will be starting as a National Science Foundation Ocean Sciences Postdoctoral Research Fellow at Stanford University with Professors Kristen Davis and Peter Edmunds.
-My postdoctoral work will be focused on evaluating the mechanisms underlying emergent patterns of coral reef recovery in Moorea, French Polynesia.
+I am currently National Science Foundation Ocean Sciences Postdoctoral Research Fellow in the Coastal Dynamics Laboratory at Stanford University with Professors Kristen Davis and Peter Edmunds.
+My postdoctoral work is focused on evaluating the mechanisms underlying emergent patterns of coral reef recovery in Moorea, French Polynesia.
+This work leverages data and efforts from the Moorea Coral Reef Long-Term Ecological Research Program.

 Interests